This article explores seven questions relating to the African Continental Free Trade Area (AfCFTA):

 - Phase 2 negotiations – intellectual property rights, investment and competition policy.
 Some of these negotiations have already begun.

 - Phase 3 negotiations – e-commerce.
 These negotiations are due to begin when phase 2 is complete.

 Negotiations are under way to eliminate tariffs on 90% of goods over a five-year period (10 years for least developed countries, or LDCs).
 An additional 7% of tariff lines are deemed “sensitive”.
 Tariffs on these goods will be eliminated over a 10-year period (13 years for LDCs).
 A remaining 3% of tariff lines can be excluded from liberalisation, but the value of these goods cannot exceed 10% of total intra-African imports.

-Negotiations on rules of origin have proved a sticking point: “While some countries are arguing for stringent rules of origin to ensure that preference accrues only to members and is not deflected to non-members, others – generally the least developed countries with weaker productive capacities – advocate more flexible, pro-developmental rules that allow them to source inputs from the cheapest and most competitive locations,” explains Hippolyte Fofack in a recent article for the Journal of African Trade.
+Negotiations on rules of origin have proved a sticking point: “While some countries are arguing for stringent rules of origin to ensure that preference accrues only to members and is not deflected to non-members, others – generally the least developed countries with weaker productive capacities – advocate more flexible, pro-developmental rules that allow them to source inputs from the cheapest and most competitive locations,” explains Hippolyte Fofack in an article for the Journal of African Trade.